djkz/bruno-api-mcp/README.md

 ### Complete Example

-Here's a complete example combining all three types of customization:
+Here's a complete example combining all four types of customization:

 ```json
 {